-At Gilvydis Vein Clinic, we are committed to the wellbeing of every patient.
+At Gilvydis Vein Clinic, we are committed to the well-being of every patient.
 Whether you’re dealing with spider veins, varicose veins, or another condition, sclerotherapy may be the answer.
-As a minimally invasive treatment option, our team of doctors, nurse practitioners, nurses, and other medical professionals have the training and experience to ensure your procedure runs smoothly.
+As a minimally invasive vein treatment option, our team of doctors, vein specialists, nurse practitioners, nurses, and other medical professionals have the training and experience to ensure your sclerotherapy runs smoothly.

-Our procedure is relatively quick, painless, and uncomplicated, getting you back out the door in just a short amount of time.
-Many seek sclerotherapy for aesthetic reasons, as in the case of spider veins.
+Our sclerotherapy procedure is relatively quick, painless, and uncomplicated, getting you back out the door in just a short amount of time.
+Many seek sclerotherapy for aesthetic reasons, as in the case of spider veins or collapsed veins.
 Others need relief from the discomfort associated with varicose veins, including:

 What to Expect with Sclerotherapy

 You will have an ultrasound vein mapping on your leg to determine if you have vein disease or if this is a cosmetic problem.
 Our nurse practitioner or physician assistant will be meeting with you to explain the ultrasound results and go over your personalized vein treatment plan.